-Address: The address of the property provides the particulars of the place as per the administrative boundaries or norms defined by the local governing body.
+Address — The address of the property provides the particulars of the place as per the administrative boundaries or norms defined by the local governing body;

-Geo location: Geolocation is the identification or estimation of the real-world geographic location of property.
-This refers to the latitude and longitude coordinates of a particular location where property is located.
+Geo location — Geolocation is the identification or estimation of the real-world geographic location of property.
+This refers to the latitude and longitude coordinates of a particular location where property is located; and

-Digital numbers: Property Numbers defined using scientific methods and often assigned with QR code for traceability and usability.
+Digital numbers — Property Numbers defined using scientific methods and often assigned with QR code for traceability and usability.

 A-2 Service Level Benchmarks